-For most companies, community happens across a constellation of platforms—usually some combination of Twitter, a forum like Discourse, a chat platform like Discord or Slack, events platforms, and first-party tools, like mailing lists and in-app messaging.
+For most companies, community happens across a constellation of platforms.
+The report found that a typical community is active across 6 platforms.
+This includes some combination of social media like Twitter, a forum like Discourse, a chat platform like Discord or Slack, an events platforms, and first-party tools, like mailing lists and in-app messaging.

 But the range of categories and options of platforms is growing quickly.
 Unsurprisingly amidst the pandemic, the number of virtual event platforms has rocketed as the world’s events went digital.
 There are emerging new categories too, like voice platforms, and growing depth in existing ones - like membership, driven by the maturing creator economy.

 From the company’s standpoint, it’s a pain to manage multiple platforms.
 It’s easy to miss important moments, reporting is siloed and manual, and it’s hard—if not impossible—to understand an individual’s journey across all touch-points.